-From 13 September 2019, the licensing and assignment of intellectual property will be subject to the same competition laws as other commercial transactions due to the repeal of section 51(3) of the CCA (which had provided an exemption from certain provisions Part IV of the CCA).
+The licensing and assignment of intellectual property is now the subject of the same competition laws as other commercial transactions due to the repeal of section 51(3) of the CCA (which had provided an exemption from certain provisions Part IV of the CCA).

-Licensing, assignment and other contractual arrangements, whether existing before the repeal or coming into effect after the repeal, are affected.
+Licensing, assignment and other contractual arrangements, whether existing before the repeal or coming into effect after the repeal (in September 2019), are affected.